-Detection Reagent A and B: Use the Detection Reagent A and B stocks to prepare sufficient volumes of Detection Reagent A and B Working Solution for the number of wells you are planning to run by diluting them 1:100 with Assay Diluent A and B respectively.
+Detection Reagent A and B: Use the Detection Reagent A and B stocks to prepare sufficient volumes of Detection Reagent A and B Working Solution for the number of wells you are planning to run.
+Dilute Detection Reagent A and B to a ratio of 1:100 using Assay Diluent A and B respectively.